Many of our readers have requested that we give SEO tips for your blog posts so that they can improve their search rankings.

 Answer boxes have a CTR of over 32.3 percent, according to Advanced Web Ranking’s research.
 As a result, they’re critical to your SEO approach.
 Google has not offered any clear guidance on how they would choose the featured snippet.
 Their recommendation is to update your content and ensure that it offers the information that users seek.

-Articles that go into considerable detail about a topic are favored by search engines.
+Articles that go into considerable detail about a topic are favoured by search engines.
 Their advice is to keep your material up to date and ensure that it contains the information that users are looking for.

 These related keywords will give you an idea of the various permutations of user searches on that issue.
 You may make your content more complete, helpful, and beneficial by including such keywords in it.
 You should incorporate those keywords in headers and subheadings and try to cover as much area as possible.